For more information about policies and procedures, visit the Office of the Registrar.

 (See “General Payment Schedule” in Admissions, Expenses, Financial Aid.)

 All students are required to consult with their faculty advisers prior to registration.
 If a student registers for a course without meeting all prerequisites and without written approval of the adviser, his or her enrollment in the course may be canceled at any time by the instructor offering the course.
 Students declare their course selections via the Web-registration system or by submitting a registration form signed by their faculty adviser.
-Students are required to register for four full credit courses per semester.
+See Course Load Policy in above regulation (number 3).
 Any exceptions must be approved by the Committee on Standards and the Dean of the College in advance.

 Hobart and William Smith Colleges reserve the right to cancel any course without prior notice should minimum enrollment not be reached, or staffing situations necessitate it.

-Students may drop and add a course during the first five days of class via the Web-registration system.
-Students seeking to drop or add beyond this period require the approval of their adviser, dean, instructor, and the Committee on Standards, as described by the Colleges’ Authorized Withdrawal Policy.
+Students may drop and add a course during the first five days of class via the Web-registration system or in person with an add/drop form.
+No signatures are necessary to make changes during the add/drop period unless the student needs permission to enroll, does not meet pre-requisites, or is being overloaded into a class.
 Registrations and student class schedules are finalized at the end of the five-day drop/add period.
 Students are accountable for all courses for which they are enrolled from that point on, and those courses are reflected on the permanent academic transcript.
 If a student has attended a course in which he or she was not properly registered, no credit or grade is recorded.
 If a student stops attending a course but fails to drop or withdraw properly, a grade of “F” may be assigned by the instructor of the course and recorded on the permanent academic transcript.

 The faculty of Hobart and William Smith Colleges, recognizing the responsibility of the individual student for his or her own education, assumes class attendance to be crucial to academic success at the Colleges.
 This responsibility is three-fold: